mousefad/urchinware-2/README.md

 * Have Thespian wait for say() and play() to finish before ending.
   - add wait() function maybe, and have an implicit call to it at the end of each performance?
+* Remove hard-coded "nh/urchin" prefixes on MQTT messages - make configurable for other silly devices to use.